-- (1) This program was last reviewed in 2014.
-Anticipated overages are due to expanded scope and testwork over operational activities closely aligned to this program not originally envisioned for the project.
-Given the duration since the last audit, the enhancements to the program and changes in leadership and focus for the program, these expansions are not unusual and help to enrich our audit coverage and address additional audit risks within the program and administration of investments. - (2) This program was last reviewed in 2010.
-Anticipated overages are due to expanded scope and testwork over operational activities closely aligned to this program not originally envisioned for the project.
-Given the duration since the last audit, the adjustments to the program and changes in leadership, these expansions are not unusual and help to enrich our audit coverage and address additional audit risks within the program. - (3) These projects are expected to or have started later than originally anticipated either to address internal or organizational resource considerations and needs.
-They will therefore carry over into the next audit plan year to be reported either at the September or December Audit and Compliance Committee meetings.
-Adjustments will be made when developing the proposed audit plan for FY2022 to accommodate them. - (4) These projects reflect annually recurring tasks which require testwork to be initiated in one audit plan year and the conclusion and reporting to occur in the next.
-The actual hours to date reflect time spent completing the FY2021 projects and initiating the FY2022 projects. - (5) The unplanned hours reported reflect departmental items not explicitly planned for in our original budget, such as - ^(A) Administrative and computer issues; - ^(B) VRS provided training; - ^(C) Internal Audit's involvement in VRS' Enterprise Risk Management and Enterprise Performance Management Initiative; - ^(D) Internal Audit's support of the development of an agency performance objective and operational measure dashboard; - (E) Review and enhancement of departmental policies and procedures and supporting tools; and - (F) Continued enhancement of SharePoint capabilities to store and manage audit documentation.
+- (1) These projects as approved were planned to start later in the fiscal year and therefore will carry over into the next audit plan year to be reported out either at the September or December Audit and Compliance Committee meetings. - (2) These projects reflect annually recurring tasks which require testwork to be initiated in one audit plan year and the conclusion and reporting to occur in the next.
+The actual hours to date reflect time spent completing the FY2021 projects and initiating the FY2022 projects. - (3) The unplanned hours reported reflect departmental items not explicitly planned for in our original budget, such as - (A) Administrative and computer issues; - (B) VRS provided training; - (C) Internal Audit's involvement in VRS' Enterprise Risk Management and Enterprise Performance Management Initiative; - (D) Internal Audit's involvement in VRS' Record Management Project; - (E) Review and enhancement of departmental policies and procedures and supporting tools; - (F) Collaboration with the Information Technology Department; and - (G) Continued enhancement of SharePoint capabilities to store and manage audit documentation.